Six-dimensional supermultiplets from bundles on projective spaces: Short exact sequences

 We can deform it by adding an acyclic differential relating the the two one-forms, the Dirac operator for the fermions, and the Laplacian for the scalar fields.

-Taking cohomology with respect to the acyclic part of the differential (i.e. integrating out the auxiliary field) and recalling that for $\mathfrak{sl}_2$-representations $\C^2 \otimes \C^2 \cong \C \oplus \C^3$, we immediately see that we recover the hypermultiplet with values in $\C^2$.
+Taking cohomology with respect to the acyclic part of the differential (i.e. integrating out the auxiliary field) and recalling that for $\mathfrak{sl}(2)$-representations $\C^2 \otimes \C^2 \cong \C \oplus \C^3$, we immediately see that we recover the hypermultiplet with values in $\C^2$.

 Interestingly there is another BV theory which can be formed out of $\mu A^\bu(0,0)$ and $\mu A^\bu(0,2)$.
-Adding both multiplets with an appropriate shift and deforming the resulting complex one obains the BV theory of the vector multiplet.
-This was discussed in~\cite{perspectives}.
+Adding both multiplets with an appropriate shift and deforming the resulting complex one obtains the BV theory of the vector multiplet~\cite[\S4.3]{perspectives}.
 Denoting the vector multiplet by $E$, these findings can be summarized by stating that the cotangent theory $T^\vee[-1]E$ corresponds to the BV theory describing the vector multiplet, while the construction we presented above corresponds to $(T^\vee[1]E)[-1]$ which is seen to be equivalent to the hypermultiplet.
 Let us finally remark that all these considerations are purely perturbative.

 Proceeding analogously, we can define a deformation on the direct sum of $\mu A^\bu(1,0)$ and~$\mu A^\bu(3,0)$ that renders it quasi-isomorphic to~$\mu A^\bu(2,0) \otimes \C^2$:

 Here we used the isomorphisms $V \cong \wedge^2 S_+$ and $S_- \cong \wedge^3 S_+$.